-Our Befrienders will be there to help maintain and improve their mental wellbeing: introducing them to social networks where they can connect with others in a similar situations keeping in regular contact with chats over the phone, and encouraging them to take part in the many live activities and workshops MEWSo offers online, such as Mindfulness sessions, Zumba and Art & Crafts.
+Our Befrienders will be there to help maintain and improve their mental wellbeing: introducing them to social networks where they can connect with others in a similar situations keeping in regular contact with chats over the phone, and encouraging them to take part in the many live activities and workshops MEWSo offers online, such as new Arabic Zumba (energetic dance moves to Arabic music) and Art & Crafts.

 At the same time, we are increasing our number of Befrienders to support these new clients, offering training sessions and resources, which are also available to staff, to ensure the service remains up and running well into the future.

 Halaleh Taheri, Executive Director of MEWSo, said: "We know there are women in the community who are alone and frightened because of the pandemic.
 They dare not go out shopping or to get essential supplies because they are very worried for their health and their lives.
 Already our Befrienders have been in contact explaining things to them in their native language; teaching them how to shop online, and helping keep them calm.

 If you are feeling lonely, stressed or just confused and want to connect with your community, or if you know of any woman who feels this way, call us on 07579 801 366 or email: firstname.lastname@example.org.
 Similarly, if you’d like to become a volunteer befriender and support women feeling the pressure in these strange times, please get in touch.

 Read more about the BME Health Forum's Emotional Wellbeing Project.

 Also, read the interview, by the BME Health Forum, on MEWSo’s success in offering its services to clients during Covid-19.

 MEWSo is working in partnership with the Old Fire Station, the lead organisation, and four other local organisations in Islington, on its London Together project.